rdfostrich/article-jws2018-ostrich/content/evaluation.md

 For BEAR-B, only two querysets are provided, those that correspond to `?P?` and `?PO` queries.
 The number of BEAR-B queries is more limited, but they are derived from real-world DBpedia queries which makes them useful for testing real-world applicability.
-All of these queries can be evaluated as VM queries on all versions, as DM between the first version and all other versions, and as VQ.
+All of these queries are evaluated as VM queries on all versions, as DM between the first version and all other versions, and as VQ.